 How to help someone with depression

-It's not easy to know how to help someone with depression.
+Supporting someone with depression can be challenging.
 Learn to recognise the signs, how to talk to someone with depression and where to get help.